microchip-pic-avr-examples/avr16eb32-bipolar-stepper-motor-drive/1_Half-Step_Full-Step/readme.md

 ## Setup

-<br>The AVR16EB32 Curiosity Nano Development Board is used along with the MPPB, AVR-EB Cnano to MPPB Adaptor Board, one stepper motor and a voltage power supply.
+<br>The AVR16EB32 Curiosity Nano Development board is used along with the MPPB, AVR-EB Cnano to MPPB Adaptor Board, one stepper motor and a voltage power supply.
 <br>Adjust the supply voltage and the current limit according to the stepper motor used.

 <br><img src="../images/full_setup.png">